 Adding up the costs

-You might not be totally convinced a VPN is worth it, and it’s smart to evaluate the pros and cons.
+You might not be totally convinced a VPN is worth it, and as always, it’s smart to evaluate the pros and cons.
 From a purely unbiased perspective, a VPN ranks up there with an antivirus client in terms of how you are protected online from a data breach or unethical hacking.

 Thankfully, the costs only go up a small amount if you choose paid-for options.
 For example, ExpressVPN (our top-rated provider) tends to charge only a little over $5 per month (opens in new tab) for unlimited access at faster speeds – plus you'll have more than 3,000 servers all over the world to choose from.

-Moving up to high-end clients for business purposes, choosing products from Cisco or Microsoft will be much more expensive, but there will also be more assurances about service level agreements, technical support, encryption level, and reliability.
+Moving up to enterprise clients for business purposes, choosing products from Cisco or Microsoft will be much more expensive, but there will also be more assurances about service level agreements, technical support, encryption level, and reliability.

 The main point to make here is that the decision is often not whether you should use a VPN (since there are so many free and low-cost options), it’s how much you should pay.
 And this depends on what level of protection you need and what you're doing online.